Obsidian-StudiosInc/entrance/README.md

 ## Configuration
 Most things can be configured in entrance.conf, /etc/entrance/entrance.conf Various aspects do no work.
 Please file issues for anything that is not configurable or does not work.
-It is known that things like background do not work.

 ## Usage
 In order to start entrance you need a system init script or systemd (untested).